 3. Polynesian Cultural Center (PCC)

 Nicknamed the "PCC," the Polynesian Cultural Center is Hawai'i's most popular paid attraction.
 In 1963, the Mormon Church opened the 42-acre PCC so that Brigham Young University's (BYU) Hawai'i students could work part-time jobs demonstrating their island cultures to visitors.
-Over the past 50 years, thousands of students have been educated at BYU-Hawai'i, and 70% of current PCC workers attend the university.
+Over the past 50-plus years, thousands of students have been educated at BYU-Hawai'i, and 70% of current PCC workers attend the university.

-At the PCC, you'll spend time in seven villages like those found in the Polynesian islands of Fiji, ancient Hawai'i, Samoa, Tonga, Aotearoa (New Zealand), Tahiti and the Marquesas.
+At the PCC, you'll spend time in seven villages like those found in the Polynesian islands of Fiji, ancient Hawai'i, Samoa, Tonga, Aotearoa (New Zealand), Tahiti and the Marquesas Islands.
 The villages provide a day-long cultural immersion with their traditional Polynesian languages, arts and crafts, music and dance.
 Visitors move from village to village, and featured shows in each village are timed so that you can visit all seven in a day.
-Other popular things to do at the PCC are canoe rides, Imax Theatre, a daily afternoon Parade of Canoes, a delicious lu'au and one of the most authentic Polynesian night shows you'll ever see.
+Other popular activities at the PCC are canoe rides, Imax Theatre, a daily afternoon Parade of Canoes, a delicious lu'au and one of the most authentic Polynesian night shows you'll ever see.

 If your schedule doesn't allow you the time to spend a whole day at the PCC, you can visit the admission-free Hukilau Marketplace with its array of Polynesian-themed restaurants and specialty shops.

 4. Malaekahana and Goat Island

 In ancient Hawai'i, Malaekahana and the area surrounding it was known as a pu’uhonua or sanctuary.
 It was a place where those who had broken the law could find safety, refuge, and time for recovery before returning to society.